Skip to main content

 Current

 More current means, more magnetic field.
-So the device with low resistance means it simply lets more magnetic field to be generated and this is across the entire live wire, from source until the device.
+The device with low resistance means it lets more magnetic field to be generated and this is across the entire live wire, from source until the device.

 Whenever current is mentioned, just imagine the flow of electrons where flow is controlled by the difference in voltage.
 The more the difference, the electric field will push/pull electrons accordingly.